FredianoCampione/btcrecoverfreddy/README.md

  * Ability to spread search workload over multiple devices
  * [PostgreSQL password queue](docs/db_queue.md) support (`--db-uri`, `--db-batch-size`)
  * Optional `--nointernet` flag to disable all network access except the database
- * `--found-save-file` to write the found password to a chosen file
+ * `--found-save-file FILE` to write the found password to FILE
- * `--shutdown-after-found` with `--disable-network` to disconnect from the network and shut down automatically
+ * `--shutdown-after-found` to automatically shut down after the password is saved
+ * `--disable-network` to disable all network interfaces before shutdown
+ * `--skip-db-found` to avoid marking the password as found in the database
  * [GPU acceleration](docs/GPU_Acceleration.md) for Bitcoin Core Passwords, Blockchain.com (Main and Second Password), Electrum Passwords + BIP39 and Electrum Seeds
  * Wildcard expansion for passwords
  * Typo simulation for passwords and seeds